MIAhmed/BlogManagement/README.md

 Contains following components
 - **API Layer:** Exposes RESTful endpoints for managing blog posts and comments.
 - **Business Logic:** Handles the core functionality of creating, updating, and retrieving blog posts and comments.
-- **Data Access:** It utilize the database using Databse Layer by utlizing CQRS pattern
+- **Data Access:** It utilize the database using Database Layer by utlizing CQRS pattern
-- **Caching Layer :** Uses Caching Layer to cache frequently requested data like blog posts and comments to enhance performance.
+- **Caching:** Uses Caching Layer to cache frequently requested data like blog posts and comments to enhance performance.

 #### Authentication Layer:

-- Responsible for token-based authentication by generates and validates tokens for basic authentication
+- Responsible for JWT token-based authentication by generating and validating tokens for basic authentication

 #### API Gateway: